Marcus Semien Preview, Player Props: Rangers vs. Mets

 Marcus Semien At The Plate

-- Semien leads Texas in slugging percentage (.461) thanks to 56 extra-base hits.
+- Semien has an OPS of .805, fueled by an OBP of .347 and a team-best slugging percentage of .458 this season.

-- Among qualified hitters in MLB, he ranks 28th in batting average, 35th in on-base percentage, and 47th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 31st, his on-base percentage ranks 36th, and he is 49th in the league in slugging.

+- In 74.2% of his 132 games this season, Semien has picked up at least one hit.
+He's also had 44 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.